Download our statement here.

 Through exhibits that highlight our neighbors from around the world, bilingual signage, cultural activities, Au-some Evenings, our Person Centered Services Community Treehouse and providing opportunities for schoolchildren and who might not otherwise be able to visit, we are continually considering ways in which we can be more inclusive.
 But we have to acknowledge that there is more work to be done.

-At a time when the nation is facing the largest civil rights movement in decades, we feel it is important to specifically highlight the systemic racism that our Black communities have been facing and how we can educate our children and families to live a more just and anti-racist life.
+At a time when the nation is facing the largest civil rights movement in decades, we feel it is important to specifically highlight the systemic racism that our Black and Person of Color communities have been facing and how we can educate our children and families to live a more just and anti-racist life.

 Some immediate changes we have enacted include:

-- Engaging local Black organizations to help craft at-home Sanity Saver activities to highlight the gifts of our local Black community
+- Engaging local Black and Person of Color organizations to help craft at-home Sanity Saver activities to highlight the gifts of our local Black and Person of Color community

 - Developing lesson plans that highlight social justice topics including the local history of the NAACP